Beat-k/BEA/README.md

 **(™ **Beat⊕k** – Trademark Pending)**

 *   Academic/Educational License: Free for non-commercial learning purposes.
 *   Commercial License: Required for commercial products, services, or research applications.
-Contact [Your Contact Information] for licensing inquiries.
+Contact jeremyjackson7@proton.me for licensing inquiries.
 *   Ethical Guidelines: Given the **Beatek** system’s ability to simulate emotional escalation, careful monitoring and responsible development practices are paramount.
 Developers must clearly document the role of **Beatek** modules in decision-making systems and transparently label any simulated empathy or symbolic responses.

 *   © 2025 Jeremy F. Jackson.
 All Rights Reserved. **Beat⊕k™** is a trademark of Jeremy F. Jackson.